 Mango (Mangifera indica L.) is one of the most popular tropical and subtropical fruit crops worldwide.
 The fact that it is commonly referred to as the "King of Fruits" throughout the tropical world reflects its popularity and importance.
 India is the world's greatest mango producer, accounting for 40.48 % of global mango production (Anonymous, 2013).
 Mango has been cultivated in India for over 4000 years, with over 1200 varieties said to exist (Chowdhury, 2015).
-On a global scale, more than 300 insect pest species have attacked the vegetative and reproductive phases of the mango cropbeen reported to attack mango plants and in our coutry only 188 have been documented (Pena et al., 1998 and and Verghese, 1985).
+On a global scale, more than 300 insect pest species have attacked the vegetative and reproductive phases of the mango crop (Pena et al., 1998).
 India has 188 species of which 188 have been documented (Tandon and Verghese, 1985).
 Hoppers species such as Amritodus atkinsoni Lethierry, Idioscopus clypealis Lethierry, and Idioscopus nitidulus Walker stay active and inflict up to 100% losses in mango crops from the emergence of new flush through flowering cum fruit setting stages (Bana et al., 2016; Kumar et al., 2014).
 Both nymph and adult hoppers have been seen sucking cell sap from young leaves, fragile shoots, inflorescences or panicles, and the rachis of young fruits, preventing flowers from blooming and immature fruits from falling.
 Hoppers also excrete large amounts of honey dew, which causes the production of sooty mould, which interferes with the plants photosynthesis.
 Fruit flies, Bactrocera dorsalis Hendel, Bactrocera zonata Saunders and Bactrocera correcta Bezzi, are a serious bottleneck in mango production (Bana et al., 2017; Verghese et al., 2006).
-Thrips nymphs and adults feed on the mango tender leaves, shoots, inflorescence and fruits, causing a silvery sheen with leaf edges curling upwards, stunted growth, discoloration of buds and
+Thrips nymphs and adults feed on mango tender leaves, shoots, inflorescence and fruits, causing a silvery sheen with leaf edges curling upwards, stunted growth, discoloration of buds and panicles, malformed, premature drops, and fruit bronzing with feeding scars, lowering marketable produce quality.
+It is critical as a quarantine pest.
+During the ripening stage, a female fruit fly uses an ovipositor to lay eggs in the mango skin and after hatching, the maggots begin feeding inside the fruit pulp, causing internal discoloration, off flavours, pulp rotting and fruit drop, before pupating soil.
+It reduces mango yields by up to 80% (Verghese and Jayanthi, 2001) resulting in annual losses of Rs 29, 460 million in mango, guava, citrus, and sapota (Mumford John, 2001).
+The current study contributes to a better understanding of the variety of insect pests found in mango plants in JNKVV, Jabalpur, Madhya Pradesh.